 - No Charging/Intermittent Charging:

-- Check Alignment: This is the most common culprit.
-Reposition your phone until you see the charging indicator light up.
+- Check Alignment: Reposition your phone until the charging indicator illuminates.

-- Remove Case: If your case is too thick or contains metal, it could be blocking the connection.
+- Remove Case: Thick or metallic cases can block the connection.
 Try charging without it.

-- Power Source: Ensure the charging cable and wall adapter are securely plugged in and functioning correctly.
-Try a different cable or adapter if you suspect a fault.
+- Power Source: Ensure the charging cable and wall adapter are securely plugged in and functioning.
+Try a different cable or adapter if needed.

 - Slow Charging: